fyrbach/rm40794/README.md

 ## Markdown

-Is it better than AsciiDoc
+Is it better than AsciiDoc?